- What is Endocrinology Today about?

 Peer review process

-Based on the successful Medicine Today formula, every article published in Endocrinology Today has undergone our rigorous peer review process to ensure the content is accurate, credible, up-to-date and independent.
+Based on the successful Medicine Today formula, every article published in Endocrinology Today has undergone our rigorous single-blind peer review process to ensure the content is accurate, credible, up to date and independent.
 At least two specialists in the relevant field of medicine and one GP review each article before it is accepted for publication.

 Reviewers provide instructive comments, suggestions and recommendations on the suitability for publication of each article.
 All feedback is sent to the authors, who may be required to revise the text or respond to specific comments before their article is accepted for publication.